dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/cosmosdbgremlinapi.md

 ## Component format

-To setup Azure CosmosDBGremlinAPI binding create a component of type `bindings.azure.cosmosdbgremlinapi`.
+To setup Azure CosmosDBGremlinAPI binding create a component of type `bindings.azure.cosmosdb.gremlinapi`.
 See [this guide]({{< ref "howto-bindings.md#1-create-a-binding" >}}) on how to create and apply a binding configuration.

 ```yaml